schoeberl/risc-v-lab/README.md

    * Get at least on simple test running this week (result 0 in `x1`)
  * Other tests: known result in a register on an ecall
  * Cosimulation with a golden model (your CAE simulator)
+ * Remember Friday is the status presentation at 13:00

+## Tomorrow

+ * I have a meeting in the morning
+ * We meet at 11:00
+ * Discussing peripheral interface

 ## Interfacing Peripherals